Shyri/shyri.github.io/_posts/en/2015-10-15-materialtoolbar-tutorial.md

 {% endhighlight %}

 And that's pretty much all.
 Hope you've found it useful.
-Feel free to give your feedback and contribute to the project on Github: https://github.com/Shyri/MaterialToolbar , where you'll find a sample app using the library.
+Feel free to give your feedback and contribute to the project on Github: <a href="https://github.com/Shyri/MaterialToolbar">https://github.com/Shyri/MaterialToolbar</a>, where you'll find a sample app using the library.

 Enjoy!